daniel-cintra/modular-blog/README.md

 ],
 ```

-That's it, the Blog Module should be all functional in this step.
+That's it.
+The Blog Module should be fully functional at this stage.

 ### Blog Seeders (Optional Step)